The Clear Edge

 The momentum factor:

-By the end of Week 1, you have complete visibility.
-You know exactly where you stand.
-You know where cash will be in 12 weeks.
-You’ve identified improvement opportunities.
-System is operational.
+By the end of Week 1, you have full visibility.
+You know exactly where you stand today, where cash will be in 12 weeks, which improvements you can make, and your system is up and running.

-Sofia’s Week 1 review revealed a confidence shift.
-Went from “checking balance anxiously” to “knowing position precisely.”
-Found four payment term improvements worth $31,000 in accelerated cash.
-System installed.
+Sofia’s Week 1 review showed a clear confidence shift: she went from checking the balance with anxiety to knowing her position precisely.
+She found four payment term improvements that freed $31,000 in accelerated cash, and the system was fully installed.

-Result by the end of Day 7: Profit-first system running, 12-week forecast updated, payment terms optimised, weekly review protocol established, complete cash visibility achieved.
+By the end of Day 7, your profit-first system is running, your 12-week forecast is updated, payment terms are optimized, your weekly review routine is in place, and you have complete visibility into your cash.

 Five tools you need to run this system consistently—with exact examples and implementation instructions.